surprisetalk/writings/essays/How to Do It.md

 Mentors will keep you humble.
 When you feel like an apprentice, you're more prepared to listen and learn.

 Finding a mentor is easy.
 Choose a respectable person and communicate regularly.
 If they seem standoffish, then you're probably talking about yourself too much.
-Every conversation shouldn't revolve around your problems.
+Conversations shouldn't revolve around your problems.

 I find that children are very good with this kind of stuff.
 By the time you've simplified a problem, the solution seems obvious.
 They're also really good at filtering out garbage -- they haven't been programmed to care about careers, marriage, and other adult junk.
 And children are always gracious with their time (especially if you barter ice-cream or other sweets).
 This really only works if you have kids or young siblings; otherwise, you're probably being creepy.